30 Cutest Bunnies You Will Want to Take Home

 Don’t take a picture of me when I’m eating!

 Posing for the camera

 Regarded as the “King of the Rabbits,” the Rex was first shown at the Paris International Rabbit Show in 1924 and, soon after, introduced to swooning fans in the United States.
 The Rex can be seen in 16 color varieties that show off its Chinchilla-like fur.
 Shown here is a Mini Rex!

 Did someone say carrots?

 There’s a new-ish breed hoppin’ down the bunny trail, and it’s turning heads with its brilliant fiery reddish fur.
-The Thrianta is the newest breed passed in 2005 by the ARBA Standards Committee since 1988.
+In 2005 the Thrianta became the newest breed passed by the ARBA Standards Committee since 1988.
 It was originally developed in Sweden for the Royal House of Orange-Nassau in the late 1930s.

 We don’t know what caught this gorgeous bunny’s attention, but it’s sure caught ours!

 Eye see you